BhargavGunti/Bhargav-CV/README.md

 # Bhargav-CV
-initial CV website using basic HTML and CSS
+Initial CV website using basic HTML and CSS